tjhop/prometheus-mcp-server/README.md

 _Note_: While packages are built for several systems, there are currently no plans to attempt to submit packages to upstream package repositories.

+## Security and Authentication
+### Connecting to Secure Prometheus Instances

+The MCP server supports [Prometheus HTTP config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_config) files to connect to secured Prometheus instances.
+An example config can be found [in the examples folder here](./examples/http-config.yml).
+Use the `--http.config` command-line flag to provide an HTTP configuration file.
+Please see [Flags](#command-line-flags) for more information.

 ## Telemetry
 ### Metrics